mobiliabrus/zk/docs/aBriefHistoryOfEnglishSpeakingCountries.md

 500BC- `The Celts`

+* The Celts came to Britain in three main waves: The Gales, the Brythona and the Belgae.
+* The Celts were parcticed farmers.
+* The Celts tribes are ancestors of the Highland Scots, the Irish and the Welsh
+* Their languages are the basis of both Welsh and Garlic.
+* Their Religion was Druidism.

 #### Roman Britain

 `55BC`-`410AD`, Britain was under the Roman occupation, `but it was never a total occupation`.